crate/cratedb-guide/docs/install/container/index.rst

 Advanced
 ********

-This section demonstrates advanced container setup scenarios using Docker and Kubernetes.
+Advanced container setup scenarios using Docker and Kubernetes.

 .. toctree::